 Deferred enrollment, commonly referred to as a “gap year,” is designed for first-year students who desire to attend the Georgia Institute of Technology but, for various reasons, wish to postpone their enrollment.
-First-year applicants who have been offered admission to Georgia Tech may request to defer their enrollment.

 All Georgia Tech students must reapply for financial aid each year; therefore, your current financial aid package will not be deferred to a future enrollment term.
 Our ability to award financial aid varies from year to year, so there is no guarantee that your future offer will match the current one.

 The deferral of academic/departmental scholarships is at the discretion of the awarding department.
 Any student granted an enrollment deferral should contact the appropriate department to determine whether or not their scholarship can be deferred.

 The housing application and contract are transferrable to a future term if your defer request is approved.